-Seen from a Yacht the City Presents a Most Striking Appearance-The Hall of Fame.
+Seen from a Yacht the City Presents a Most Striking Appearance -The Hall of Fame.

-Special Correspondence.
-New York City, July 20,-I extend greetings to all my Utah friends.
-I left you lest in Cleveland; I am now in New York, where so much is to be heard and seen, that to describe Greater New York, comprising the boroughs of Manhattan, Brooklyn, Queens, Bronx en!
-Richmond, would be no easy task;
+Special Correspondence, New York City, July 20 .-- I extend greetings to all my Utah friends.
+I left you last in Cleveland; I am now in New York, where so much is to be heard and seen, that to describe Greater New York, comprising the boroughs of Manhattan, Brooklyn, Queens, Bronx en l Richmond, would be no easy task; for each borough is a city in itself as New York is a world in itself, whose Inhabitants consider it the center of next to the largest.

-New York is a world in itself, whose inhabitants consider it the center of Its most interesting feature lies not in the great size but rather in its wonderful enterprises, to describe which would need all the superlatives of our language, for in area it is the largest city in the world and in population next to the largest.
+Its most interesting feature lies not in its great size but rather in its wonderful enterprises, to describe which would need all the superlatives of our language, for in area it is the largest city in the world and in population next to the largest. next to the largest.